irenevanessa/JustAsSpecial/README.md

 - Data Cleaning & Structuring: Prepared the JAS resource dataset for analysis and insights.

 Technologies:
-Python, GeoPandas, ArcGIS: Used for data cleaning, mapping, and visualization.
-NLP: Applied to analyze foster care podcast transcripts.
+Python, GeoPandas, ArcGIS, NLTK, TextBlob

 Outcomes:
-Identified resource gaps in rural areas.
+- Identified resource gaps in rural areas.
-Highlighted the need for improved access to resources for former foster care youth.
+- Highlighted the need for improved access to resources for former foster care youth.